Jozdien/AI-For-Dummies/Week II/README.md

 ![Picture of Cat.
 Nah, I'm kidding, it's a Dog.](https://imgur.com/l4bRc5r.png)
 ![Prediction 4](https://imgur.com/y1qjHUJ.png)

-The probability of each breed is given by the number after the name in each set.
+The probability of a picture being each breed is given by the number after the name in each set.

 Now, it's time to [try something different](https://www.kaggle.comexercise-transfer-learning), with transfer learning.